Fill your College Details

 Flow Control in C

-The methods that control the order in which a program's statements are executed are referred to as flow control in C. It helps in making decisions, repeating tasks, and controlling the flow of execution based on conditions.
-The main types of flow control structures in C are:
+The ways that control the sequence of the operations carried out by a program are called flow control in C. It supports decision-making, repeating the same operation, and managing the flow of execution depending on the conditions.
+The first-level flow control structures in C include:

 1. Sequential Execution

-This is the default flow where statements execute one after another in the order they are written.
-No jumps, conditions, or loops affect this flow unless explicitly defined.
+This is the normal flow whereby the statements are executed one after another in the order in which they are written.
+The execution of this flow is not influenced by jumps, conditions, or loops unless they are explicitly specified.

 2. Decision-Making Statements